mpromonet/v4l2rtspserver/IMPLEMENTATION_NOTES.md

 If deeper live555 integration is desired, possible approaches:

-1. **Extract live555 MP4 utilities**: If live555 authors exposed their box-writing functions as a library (not tied to `QuickTimeFileSink`), we could use them directly
+1. **Extract live555 MP4 utilities**: If live555 authors exposed their box-writing functions as a library (not tied to `QuickTimeFileSink`), I could use them directly

 2. **Contribute to live555**: Propose a `QuickTimeFileWriter` class that doesn't require `MediaSession`/`RTPSource`

-3. **Current approach is sufficient**: Our implementation is clean, tested, and maintainable
+3. **Current approach is sufficient**: My implementation is clean, tested, and maintainable

 ---